Wilson Disease

 Screening

-AASLD and EASL recommend that all first-degree relatives of a patient with confirmed WD be screened for WD.
+The AASLD and EASL recommend that all first-degree relatives of a patient with confirmed WD be screened for WD.
 The preferred screening method is mutational analysis, if available.
-Biochemical screening should include serum copper, ceruloplasmin, and basal 24-hour urinary copper testing; screening should also include a brief patient history for information related to liver disease and subtle features that would suggest neurologic involvement, along with physical examination for KF rings.
+Biochemical screening should include serum copper, ceruloplasmin, and basal 24-hour urinary copper testing; screening should also include a brief patient history for information related to liver disease and subtle features that would suggest neurologic involvement, along with physical examination for KF rings. ,

 ARUP Laboratory Tests